mklb/fancy-project-playbook/README.md

 ## TODO tools
 We use [Trello](https://trello.com) with these (default) boards and a [Toggle integration](https://toggl.com/trello-time-tracking)
 - "New -> Uncategorized": for new incomming, unsorted tasks
-- Timeline: working packages as single cards with sub checklists
+- Timeline: working packages for each new update/mile stone as single cards with sub checklists
-- Priority 2
-- Priority 1

 ## Development
 - General: